obouchaara/mechpy/docs/source/usage/quickstart.rst

 Installation
 ------------

-Begin by installing [Your Project].
+Begin by installing MechPy.
 You can do this using pip:

 .. code-block:: bash

-    pip install your_project_name
+    pip install mechpy-core

 Ensure you have the necessary prerequisites installed (list any prerequisites if applicable).

 Running Your First Example
 --------------------------

-Now that you have [Your Project] installed, let's run a simple example to see how it works.
+Now that you have MechPy installed, let's run a simple example to see how it works.

 1. First, create a new Python script or open an interactive Python session.

-2. Import the necessary modules from [Your Project]:
+2. Import the necessary modules from MechPy:

    .. code-block:: python

-       from your_project import some_module
+       from mechpy.core import ThreeByThreeTensor

 3. Now, let's execute a simple function:

    .. code-block:: python

-       result = some_module.example_function()
+       M = ThreeByThreeTensor.from_list([[2, 2, 3], [2, 2, 5], [3, 5, 6]])
-       print(result)
+       print(M.is_symmetric())

-This script demonstrates a basic functionality of [Your Project].
+This script demonstrates a basic functionality of MechPy.
 For more complex use cases, refer to the documentation.

 Next Steps
 ----------

-Congratulations, you've successfully run your first example using [Your Project]!
+Congratulations, you've successfully run your first example using MechPy!
 To dive deeper, consider exploring the following resources:

-- **User Guide:** For more detailed information about using [Your Project], check out the [user guide](link_to_user_guide).
+- **User Guide:** For more detailed information about using MechPy, check out the [user guide](link_to_user_guide).

 - **API Reference:** If you're looking for detailed information on classes and functions, the [API reference](link_to_api_reference) is a great resource.